-- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
-The work forms part of MAFF's statutory input to the Canterbury District Local Plan - 1.2 The site comprises 2.4 hectares of land to the south of Chestfield near Whitstable in Kent.
+1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
+The work forms part of MAFF's statutory input to the Canterbury District Local Plan

+- 1.2 WHT 1 comprises 8.8 hectares of land to the north of Colewood Road, immediately east of Swalecliffe in Kent.
 This site was the subject of a previous survey in 1986 (ADAS Reference 2002/003/86).
-This survey was carried out to assess agricultural land quality and classified the land as Grade 4 and Subgrade 3c.
+This survey was carried out to assess agricultural land quality and classified the land as Subgrades 3c and 3b.
 This survey was, however, carried out prior to the revision of MAFF's guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988) which came into effect on 1 January 1989.
-Consequently, this site was re-evaluated during March 1995.
+Consequently, this site was re-evaluated during July 1995.
 Applying the revised ALC guidelines, which have more refined droughtiness and wetness criteria compared with the original guidelines, the entire site is now classified as Subgrade 3b. - 1.3 The 1995 survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 4 borings and one soil inspection pit were described in accordance with the revised guidelines.
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.4 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.5 At the time of survey the land was under permanent pasture.
-The Non-agricultural areas are bramble and hawthorn scrub.
-The area of Agricultural Buildings comprise stabling. - 1.6 The distribution of grades is shown on the attached ALC map and the areas and extent are given in the table below.
-The map has been drawn at a scale of 1:10,000.
+A total of 7 borings and one soil inspection pit were described in accordance with the revised guidelines.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.4 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.5 At the time of survey the land was under rough grass. - 1.6 The site surveyed is shown on the attached ALC map which has been drawn at a scale of 1:10,000.
 It is accurate at this scale, but any enlargement would be misleading.
-This map supersedes the 1986 survey.
+This map supersedes the 1986 survey. - 1.7 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.8 All of WHT 1 (8.8 hectares) has been classified as Subgrade 3b, moderate quality land, because of significant soil wetness and workability limitations.
+The recent classification confirmed similar soils to those described in the 1986 survey.
+Non-calcareous clay or heavy clay loam topsoils directly overlie clay subsoils.
+The subsoils are slowly permeable and act to cause imperfect soil drainage conditions.